 Written, produced, and starring Scott Adkins, Accident Man is an exhilarating thriller that never disappoints with its over-the-top action scenes and witty dialogue.
-Adkins plays Mike Fallon, the so-called “Accident Man;” a hitman who specializes in making his hits look like accidents will have his life turned upside down when someone murders his beloved ex.
+Adkins plays Mike Fallon, the so-called “Accident Man;” a hitman who specializes in making his hits look like accidents will have his life turned upside down when he hears about the deliberate death of his beloved ex.

 Accident Man stars a decent number of stunt and action stars like Ray Park and Martin Ford, just to name a few.

-The sequel to the 2009 cult hit Ninja, Shadow of a Tear sees ninjutsu master Casey Bowman sprinting back to action after his pregnant wife is killed in cold blood.
-Isaac Florentine’s Ninja II seems like a proper return to form of the late 1980s ninja films, and action fans are all in for it.
+The sequel to the 2009 cult hit Ninja, Shadow of a Tear, sees ninjutsu master Casey Bowman sprinting back to action.
+Isaac Florentine’s Ninja II seems like a proper return to the form of the late 1980s ninja films, and action fans are all in for it.

 Scott Adkins’ foray into the MCU movies didn’t end well for his character.
-He played Lucian Aster in the 2016 movie Doctor Strange: a role that saw him being the right-hand man to Mads Mikkelsen’s Kaecilius.
-Lucien is one of the only human characters that Strange outright kills in a movie, which might not bode all too well for Adkins’ future in the MCU.
+He played Lucian Aster in the 2016 movie Doctor Strange, a role that saw him being the right-hand man to Mads Mikkelsen’s Kaecilius.
+Lucien is one of the only human characters that Benedict Cumberbatch’s Dr Strange outright destroys in a movie, which might not bode all too well for Adkins’ future in the MCU.

 Even Adkins seems to regret playing the character, as he confessed in an interview with The Illuminerdi that he feels like he “[blew] his chance to be in the Marvel Universe.”
 Don’t worry, Scott: there’s always the DCEU.

-A modern war film classic directed by Kathryn Bigelow, Zero Dark Thirty chronicles the arduous and often controversial that was the hunt of Osama bin Laden following the attacks on the Twin Towers.
+A modern civil conflict film classic directed by Kathryn Bigelow, Zero Dark Thirty chronicles the arduous and often controversial that was the hunt for Osama bin Laden following the events of the Twin Towers.
 The movie goes into great detail about how the CIA and the Navy S.E.A.L.s Team 6 worked together to pinpoint the location of one of the most wanted men in U.S. history.

 Despite having only a small role, Adkins’ contribution to the movie as it is proved Zero Dark Thirty’s whole point: this was a joint operation where no person stood above others.
 Everyone had to pull their weight to find bin Laden.
 In the end, Adkins’ character, John Simmons, was just another cog in the CIA’s master plan.